Gain an in-depth understanding of the issues relating to educational development around the world.

 Improve your career prospects – you’ll graduate ideally placed for professional, management, and education roles.

-Attracting individuals across the UK and around the world, the course asks you to think deeply around questions relating to the economics, politics and social issues relating to education and development.
+Attracting individuals across the UK and around the world, the course asks you to think deeply about questions relating to the economics, politics and social issues relating to education and development.

 We’ll give you an in-depth understanding of the issues relating to educational development around the world.
 You’ll have opportunities work with, and learn from, students taking our other MA education programmes – Education Studies: Early Years; and Education: Leadership and Management.
 This can add breadth to your study, alongside your primary focus on international education.